calumbruton/Calum-Craft/README.md

 <img width="500" alt="calumcraft image" src="https://user-images.githubusercontent.com/12948431/29236707-94ee30ee-7edc-11e7-8f29-c6ea3f383797.png">

-To play download the files and run the main file.
+To play, download the files and run the main script.
 The user must have pyglet and noise installed for the game to run